manuelbieh/react-book/basics/rendering-of-elements.md

 Once again a **React element** was created.
 Once it is invoked in `ReactDOM.render()`, it will tell us the time.
 Because we only care about punctuality, we pass the element and the  `ReactDOM.render()` call into a function which is called every 1000ms.

-Inspecting the elements in the **Chrome Dev Tools** reveals: which each `ReactDOM.render()` call only the time itself is updated.
+Inspecting the elements in the **Chrome Dev Tools** reveals: with each `ReactDOM.render()` call only the time itself is updated.
 The remaining elements as well as the DOM nodes or even parts not impacted of the shown text remain the same:

 ![React only updates the time, nothing else.](../.gitbook/assets/react-update.png)